-I met Declan busking in Camden High Street.
+I met Dan busking in Portobello Road.
 I came to London just to walk around the city, maybe rent a Boris bike, have a look at some clothes offerings from a nearby market and maybe have a Chinese from a stall.

-I was walking from the tube station, heading towards the Camden market, when I stopped suddenly as I heard his voice.
-I looked around to find the source of the song playing and I saw Declan.
+Walking from the tube station, heading towards the Portobello market, I stopped suddenly when I heard his voice.
+I looked around to find the source of the song playing and I saw Dan.
 Right now I cannot remember what he was singing that day, under the grey London summer sky, among tourists, and locals, but I guess it caught my attention for a reason, as I usually walk past so many musicians, and I don’t stop for every single one.

 I was standing across the road, took my camera out, and started recording.
 He noticed me as he kept playing.
 People seeing me with my camera, started acknowledging the music and paying attention to him.
 I only smiled at them, silently approving of their choice.

 I stopped looking at my camera screen, and was just enjoying music, whilst daydreaming of something specific and nothing in particular.
 The last few chords played and faded away.
 I switched off my camera and decided to walk up to this scruffy looking guy.